 Dangerous waste basics

 Businesses that generate any amount of dangerous waste are responsible for this waste from cradle to grave.
-In Washington state, the Dangerous Waste Regulations determine what dangerous waste is, and how businesses should properly handle and dispose of it.
+In Washington, the Dangerous Waste Regulations (Chapter 173-303), which are based on the federal Resource Conservation and Recovery Act (RCRA), determine what dangerous waste is, and how businesses should properly handle and dispose of it.

 For most businesses, the process will involve these basic steps:

-This page offers some introductory videos, publications, and posters to help you better understand the basics of dangerous waste management.
+There is also dangerous waste reporting and possible fees that businesses may be subject to.
+This page offers some introductory publications, guides, and posters to help you better understand dangerous waste management.

 What is dangerous waste?

-Washington state uses the term "dangerous waste" rather than the federal law's term of "hazardous waste."
-This is because Washington state's Dangerous Waste Regulations are more protective than federal laws.
-The definition of "dangerous waste" is more expansive than "hazardous waste."
+Washington uses the term "dangerous waste" rather than the federal term of "hazardous waste."
+Because Washington's Dangerous Waste Regulations are more protective than federal laws, the definition of "dangerous waste" is more expansive than "hazardous waste."

-Small quantity generators (SQGs) can often follow less stringent rules than other generators.
+Small quantity generators (SQGs) can often follow less stringent rules than other generator categories.

 Click the video or watch Dangerous Waste Basics: A Guide for Small Quantity Generators on YouTube.